Executive Board Members

 Prof. Dr. Volker MAUERHOFER (Executive Secretary)

 Volker Mauerhofer is Professor and Chair in Environmental Science (Specialization in Social Science) at Mid Sweden University (Östersund/Sweden).
 He holds Master degrees in Laws (1989-93), Natural Sciences (1992-99) and Ecological Economics (2002-03) and a Doctorate (1993-98) in Law.
-Former positions include Attorney-at-Law, Senior Research Fellow & Visiting Professor at United Nations University/Japan, and coordinating Lead Author of the UN-IPBES Global Assessment/Chapter 6.
+Former positions include Attorney-at-Law, Senior Research Fellow & Visiting Professor at United Nations University/Japan, and Coordinating Lead Author of the UN-IPBES Global Assessment/Chapter 6.
 Currently he is also an examiner & MSc-thesis supervisor at the University of Vienna and holds holding a visiting researcher position at the Environmental Law Centre of Meiji University (Tokyo/Japan).
-Besides being member of different legal professional bodies including IUCN’s World Commission on Environmental Law (WCEL), he is also member of the UNESCO-related Austrian Man & Biosphere Committee as well as board member of the International Sustainable Development Research Society (ISDRS) and the International Society for Ecological Economics (ISEE).
-Editing currently several Special Issues, he is co-/author of over 110 peer-reviewed publications and held more than 130 presentations worldwide.
-Besides supervising students, he has executed academic and freelance research over 20 years in more than 55 countries.
+Besides being member of different legal professional bodies including IUCN’s World Commission on Environmental Law (WCEL), he is also member of the UNESCO-related Austrian Man & Biosphere Committee and board member of the International Society for Ecological Economics (ISEE).
+Editing currently several Special Issues, he is co-/author of over 110 peer-reviewed publications and held more than 160 presentations worldwide.
+Besides supervising students, he has executed academic and freelance research over 25 years in more than 55 countries.

 Dr. Sigurd VILDASEN (Treasurer)